 (f) Scrutiny Committees:

-- Corporate and External Issues Scrutiny Committee
+- Corporate, Culture and External Issues Scrutiny Committee

 - Environmental Services Scrutiny Committee

-- Children's and Culture Services Scrutiny Committee
+- Health Overview, Adult Services and Children's Services Scrutiny Committee

 Scrutiny Committees hold the Cabinet to account by:

 - make recommendations to the Cabinet/Executive Cabinet Members;